Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/ScrollableBase.md

 # ScrollableBase

-ScrollableBase is a common component which support scrolling.
-Several views can be added to ScrollableBase.
+ScrollableBase is a common component that supports scrolling.
+You can add several views to the ScrollableBase component.
-User can use mouse or finger to drag it on the touch screen.
+You can use a mouse or finger on the touch screen to drag a ScrollableBase component.

 ![ScrollableBase](./media/ScrollableBase.png)

 ## Create with property

-To create a ScrollableBase using property, follow these steps:
+To create a ScrollableBase using various properties, follow these steps:

 1. Create ScrollableBase using the default constructor: